-The German watchmaker has recently upgraded its Terrasport line of pilot’s watches with the new Muehle-Glasuette Terrasport II automatic wrist watch.
+The German watchmaker has recently upgraded its Terrasport line of pilot’s watches with the new Muehle-Glasuette Terrasport II.
 Featuring the easily recognizable styling of the dial (although Muehle-Glasuette has a number of models with radically different exterior,) the timepiece is equipped with unusually thin, delicate-looking hours and minutes hands.

-Although the company from the legendary city of Glashütte (it is for the German watchmaking industry like Le Locle for the Swiss) tends to equip its pilot’s watches with a lot broader hands that resemble instruments gauges of WWII-era warplanes, this particular model is equipped with emphatically elegant, leaf-shaped pointers.
+Although the company from the legendary city of Glashütte (it is for the German watchmaking industry like Le Locle for the Swiss) tends to equip their pilot’s watches with a lot broader hands that resemble instruments gauges of WWII-era warplanes, this particular model is equipped with emphatically elegant, leaf-shaped pointers.

-At the same time, the Arabic numerals and the inevitable triangle at 12 o’clock are still bold and balanced, and, of course, highly contrast in both color schemes.
+At the same time, the Arabic numerals and the inevitable triangle at 12 o’clock are still bold and balanced, and, of course, high contrast in both color schemes.

-Thanks to this approach, the new model gives an impression of understated elegance (something you don’t really expect from a military-styled watch,) while still retaining the traditionally high legibility.
+Thanks to this approach, the new model gives an impression of understated elegance (something you don’t expect from a military-style timepiece,) while still retaining the traditionally high legibility.

 Currently, the Germans offer their Terrasport II with two color combinations.
 There is a version with a low-key cream dial with black numerals and hour markers, and there is a more in-your-face version with black dial and bright-white numerals.

-Surprisingly, the first variation seems to be the most comfortable on the eyes.
+Surprisingly, the first variation is the most comfortable on the eyes.
 It may also be a better choice if you plan to wear the piece with a business suit.

 Yes, this timekeeper can actually be used as a dress watch not only thanks to its restrained appearance but also because of its compact stainless steel body.

-With its flowing curves and brushed surfaces, the case of the watch is only 40 millimeters in diameter and just 10 millimeters high, which makes it especially elegant in comparison to the XXL-sized, extra-thick models that are offered by some respected watchmakers.
+With its flowing curves and brushed surfaces, the case is only 40 millimeters in diameter and just 10 millimeters high, which makes it especially elegant in comparison to the XXL-sized, extra-thick models that are offered by some respected watchmakers.

 As the last year’s Muehle Glashuette Terranaut III Trail Automatic watch, the new Terrasport II is powered by the well-known Sellita SW 220-1 self-winding caliber.
 As usual, the movement was modified in-house with their own woodpecker neck regulation and now sports a branded oscillating weight with the famous Glashuette solar grinding motif.